avive/karmacoin-docs/versioned_docs/version-0.1.0/validators/validator_faq.md

 You need to purchase Karma Coins from the Karma Coin development company.
 Contact us for more information.

 ### What is the minimum staking amount?
-The minimum staking amount required to become a validator is 2.5 million Karma Coins.
+The minimum staking amount required to become a validator is 500,000 Karma Coins.

 ### What is a validator genesis partner?
 A validator genesis partner is an organization that commits to become a validator in Q1 2023 and  purchases at least the minimum amount of Karma Coins stake required for validation in Q2 2023.